Voice fakes

 1 Style transfer

-There has been a tendency for the open-source ones to be fairly mediocre while the pay-to-play options produce provocative demos but do not let you use them.
+There has been a tendency for the open-source projects to be fairly mediocre while the pay-to-play options produce provocative demos but do not let you use them.

 For an overview of recent history see Kyle Kastner’s suggestions: